Jhevan-Baque/MP4/README.md

 # 🧠 Millionaire Quiz Game

-A multi-threaded C++ console game inspired by *Who Wants to Be a Millionaire*.
-This game allows up to 3 players to participate in a quiz show featuring multiple-choice questions, lifelines, and real-time interaction using C++20 concurrency features.
+A C++ game inspired by *Who Wants to Be a Millionaire*.
+This game allows up to 3 players to participate in a quiz show featuring multiple-choice questions, lifelines, and real-time interaction.

 ---